patriciogonzalezvivo/sims2014/01-setup.md

 Create a github account if you don't have one already and create a repo for the class that you'll use to submit your homework.
 Name it as follows, '[newSchoolID]_sims2014' (ex: 'gonzp378_sims2014' ).

 **Important**: add a [```.gitignore```](https://gist.github.com/ofZach/3707086).
 This will tells git to avoid certain files, such as compiled object code, .app / .exes, etc. It keeps your repos slim and lightweight and helps you avoid committing unnecessary things.
+(Beside [Zach’s gitignore](https://gist.github.com/ofZach/3707086 you can make your using [this site](http://www.gitignore.io/) )

 ## 5. Setup up the collective homework repo